Tracy K. Smith

 In 2017, Smith was appointed poet laureate of the United States.
 Her other awards and honors include a Wallace Stegner Fellowship at Stanford University, a 2004 Rona Jaffe Writers Award, a 2008 Essence Literary Award, a grant from the Ludwig Vogelstein Foundation, a fellowship from the Breadloaf Writers' Conference, and a 2005 Whiting Award.
-She is the the director of Princeton University's creative writing program.
+She is the Poem-a-Day Guest Editor for April 2019 and 2018, and the director of Princeton University’s creative writing program.
 She lives in New Jersey.

 Wade in the Water (Graywolf Press, 2018)